-Spanish Study and Cultural Travel in Guatemala
+Spanish Study in Guatemala and Cultural Travel

 |View of Antigua from Cerro de la Cruz

-In an initial trip to Guatemala in July of 2013, I spent one wonderful month in the colonial, earthquake-damaged city of Antigua (a UNESCO World Heritage Site).
+In an initial trip to Guatemala in July, I spent one wonderful month in the colonial, earthquake-damaged city of Antigua (a UNESCO World Heritage Site).
 I lived with a local family, studied Spanish at COINED/Máximo Nivel (Native Spanish Program), and participated in cultural excursions through Guinness Travel.
 The trip, arranged through AmeriSpan, was a great combination of learning activities exposing me to many aspects of Guatemalan culture.
 While it was their winter and rainy season, there was still a decent amount of dry weather and sunshine to be enjoyed as well.